Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 places to visit Georgia country

 Tbilisi, the capital city of Georgia since the 6th century, is a city dominated by cars.
 Crosswalks and traffic lights do not exist.
-The only way to cross the road is underground passages.
+The only way to cross the road is through underground passages.
 Always full of people, little shops, beggars, musicians, and street vendors, they are a very lively characteristic of Tbilisi.

 Crossed by the river Kura which reminds us of the Tiber, with its tall stone banks of an ancient look, the city has a very Southern-European atmosphere and a lively nightlife.